 Citigroup analyst Mark Mahaney told his clients in the middle of 2008, that he expected Amazon to sell 380,000 Kindles by the end of 2008—twice his original projections.
 Lots of companies are now jumping on the bandwagon and plan to provide much larger screens, which could work better than Kindle as an alternative to newspapers and magazines.
 Heart Corporation is launching an 8.5x11-inch e-reader in 2009 and Plastic Logic plans to make a large-screen e-reader available in 2010.
 TechCrunch reported in December 2008, that Apple will release a 7-9-inch iPod touch device within nine months.
 By the end of 2009, Google plans to begin selling e-books that would not be limited to any device—an approach that could threaten business models based on controlling a single device.

-Katzsuggested “If it’s cheap enough, e-paper could be the new technical basis for media.
+Steve Katz, vice-president of Mother Jones suggested that “If it’s cheap enough, e-paper could be the new technical basis for media.
 In the future, the user owns the appliance, and the media outlet delivers the content.
 That frees up the outlet from the overhead burden, drops costs way down, and distributes those costs in manageable bite-size chunks to consumers.
 At the same time, it gives us a platform with more flexibility and utility than an LED screen.”

 Will paper raise the value of content?